OCA/hr/hr_employee_data_from_work_address/README.rst

 Installation
 ============

 As it would be problematic to have work addresses pointing to the company's partner with this module, all employees are updated with either a new partner as work address in case they are not linked to a user, or with the user's partner otherwise.
 This may take some time if you have a lot of employees.
+For existing work addresses, the partner's data win, so if your employee as ha different email/phone number/image than the corresponding partner, those fields will be overwritten - but only if it is set in the partner.

 Usage
 =====